 Research Assistant I

-Knowledge equivalent to that which normally would be acquired by completing a four-year college degree program in Horticulture or plant-related discipline; one to three years of related and progressively more responsible or expansive work experience in standard laboratory procedures and safety requirements and performing analytical and research techniques in an area related to research being performed; may require software specific to the area of research; or an equivalent combination of education and experience.
-The position requires a valid vehicle operator's license and possession of a commercial pesticide applicator license within 6 months from start date.Desired Qualifications
+Knowledge equivalent to that which normally would be acquired by completing a four-year college degree program in the specific field of research employment or other related science fields; one to three years of related and progressively more responsible or expansive work experience in standard laboratory procedures and safety requirements and performing analytical and research techniques in an area related to research being performed; may require software specific to the area of research; or an equivalent combination of education and experience.
+The position may require special licensing or certification in the field related to the area of employment.Desired Qualifications

 STANDARD 8-5Description of End Date